RiceNFields/ricenfields.github.io/_posts/2024-06-09-vector-primitives.md

 ]
 ```

-The logical operations like arthematic are applied element wise.
+The logical operations like arithmetic are applied element wise.

 ```c
 A = [a0, a1, a2, a3]